rajtilakjee/keepyourmouthshut/README.md

 https://aws.amazon.com/tutorials/serve-a-flask-app/

-If you want to deploy this app on AWS Lambda as a Serverless function, you can use <a href="https://github.com/zappa/Zappa" target="_blank">Zappa</a>.
+If you want to deploy this app on AWS Lambda as a Serverless function, you can use [Zappa](https://github.com/zappa/Zappa).

 ## 🛠️ Built With